dansteingart/without_the_hot_air/pages_md/SEwtHA_14.md

 Why are there two high tides and two low tides per day?
 Well, if the earth were a perfect sphere, a smooth billiard ball covered by oceans, the tidal effect of the earth-moon whirling would be to deform the water slightly towards and away from the moon, making the water slightly rugby-ball shaped (figure 14.1).
 Someone living on the equator of this billiard-ball earth, spinning round once per day within the water cocoon, would notice the water level going up and down twice per day: up once as he passed under the nose of the rugby-ball, and up a second time as he passed under its tail.
 This cartoon explanation is some way from reality.
 In reality, the earth is not smooth, and it is not uniformly covered by water (as you may have noticed).
 Two humps of water cannot whoosh round the earth once per day because the continents get in the way.
 The true behaviour of the tides is thus more complicated.
 In a large body of water such as the Atlantic Ocean, tidal crests and troughs form but, unable to whoosh round the earth, they do the next best thing: they whoosh around the perimeter of the Ocean.
 In the North Atlantic there are two crests and two troughs, all circling the Atlantic in an anticlockwise direction once a

 <img src="figure96.png" width="191" height="98" />
-<span class="figurenumber">Figure 14.1</span>.
+<div class='caption'><span class="figurenumber">Figure 14.1</span>.
 An ocean covering a billiard-ball earth.
 We’re looking down on the North pole, and the moon is 60 cm off the page to the right.
 The earth spins once per day inside a rugby-ball-shaped shell of water.
 The oceans are stretched towards and away from the moon because the gravitational forces supplied by the moon don’t perfectly match the required centripetal force to keep the earth and moon whirling around their common centre of gravity.
-Someone standing on the equator (rotating as indicated by the arrow) will experience two high waters and two low waters per day.
+Someone standing on the equator (rotating as indicated by the arrow) will experience two high waters and two low waters per day.</div>

 day.
 Here in Britain we don’t directly see these Atlantic crests and troughs – we are set back from the Atlantic proper, separated from it by a few hundred miles of paddling pool called the continental shelf.
 Each time one of the crests whooshes by in the Atlantic proper, it sends a crest up our paddling pool.
 Similarly each Atlantic trough sends a trough up the paddling pool.
 Consecutive crests and troughs are separated by six hours.
 Or to be more precise, by six and a quarter hours, since the time between moon-rises is about 25, not 24 hours.